caleb531/jira-for-alfred/README.md

 leave the field blank, then you get the default behavior of searching across all projects your Jira account has access to.

+## Viewing recently-worked-on issues

+If you do not pass a search query to the `jira` keyword, the workflow will automatically display your recently-worked-on issues.

 ## Disclaimer

 This project is not affiliated with Atlassian, and the Jira icons used in this